The Impact of Qui Tam on Internal Compliance

 On November 3, 2010, the Securities and Exchange Commission (SEC) published its Proposed Rules for Implementing the Whistleblower Provisions of Section 21F of the Securities and Exchange Act of 1934.
-This report constitutes a formal submission to the SEC in accordance with the Administrative Procedure Act on behalf of the National Whistleblowers Center (NWC), a non-profit, tax-exempt public interest organization, along with the numerous whistleblowers to whom the NWC provides assistance.
+This report constitutes a formal submission to the SEC in accordance with the Administrative Procedure Act on behalf of the National Whistleblower Center (NWC), a non-profit, tax-exempt public interest organization, along with the numerous whistleblowers to whom the NWC provides assistance.

 The SEC explicitly requested comments on the potential impact of the Dodd-Frank Wall Street Reform Act’s whistleblower reward provisions on internal corporate compliance programs.
 The SEC expressed interest in obtaining empirical data on this issue.